Map of Argentina

 LGBTQ Travel

-Although Buenos Aires is the mecca for LGBTQ travellers, you’ll also find popular gay scenes and hotspots in cities like Rosario, Córdoba, Mendoza and Puerto Madryn.
+Although Buenos Aires is the mecca for LGBTQ travelers, you’ll also find popular gay scenes and hotspots in cities like Rosario, Córdoba, Mendoza, and Puerto Madryn.

-Despite the increasing tolerance (a 2013 public opinion poll showed that 74% of Argentinians think society should accept homosexuality), the country is still a largely traditional, Catholic society.
-Gay couples will rarely encounter any problems when travelling through the country, however it’s best to be discreet in regional areas.
+Despite the increasing tolerance, the country is still a largely traditional, Catholic society.
+Gay couples will rarely encounter any problems when traveling through the country, however it’s best to be discreet in regional areas.

 Family Travel

-Argentina is a wonderful family holiday destination, full of outdoor adventure, incredible natural wonders and dynamic culture.
-Children, teenagers and adults alike will love getting out into the Patagonian wilderness, seeing the unique wildlife, learning about gaucho culture and witnessing the unforgettable Iguazú Falls.
+Argentina is a wonderful family vacation destination, full of outdoor adventure, incredible natural wonders, and dynamic culture.
+Children, teenagers, and adults alike will love getting out into the Patagonian wilderness, seeing the unique wildlife, learning about gaucho culture, and witnessing the unforgettable Iguazú Falls.

-As a country where family comes first, Argentina is very child-friendly and kids will be well accommodated.
-You’ll find child-friendly menus in most restaurants, featuring crowd favourites such as pasta and pizza.
+As a country where family comes first, Argentina is very child-friendl,y and kids will be well accommodated.
+You’ll find child-friendly menus in most restaurants, featuring crowd favorites such as pasta and pizza.
 For a local treat, try an empanada or sample the delicious Argentine ice cream.

-Read our dedicated Argentina Family Holidays page for more information.
+Read our dedicated Argentina Family vacations page for more information. horses-pampas-argentina

 Accessible Travel

-Argentina can be challenging when it comes to accessibility, although it is possible to customise your holiday to suit your needs.
+Argentina can be challenging when it comes to accessibility, although it is possible to customize your vacation to suit your needs.

 Throughout the country, many tourist sites are accessible, with separate entrances and elevators in many museums and attractions.
 The Iguazú National Park has particularly excellent facilities, with ramps not exceeding a 6% slope, footbridges with protective mesh, wheelchair accessible bathrooms, and an accessible Green Train which takes visitors to the Upper Circuit and Devil’s Throat Gorge.